stassa/ijclr_2024_experiments/README.md

 IJCLR 2024 Experiments
 =======================

-Exploring a "dungeon" map and building a map with grid-based SLAM.
+Exploring a "lake with islands" and building a map with grid-based SLAM.
 (Stand by for GIF loading...)

 ![Exploring a "dungeon" map](images/dungeons_cropped.gif)